leonelcamara/web2py_sparkpost/README.md

 ## Installation

-Just copy plugin_sparkpost.py file into your application's modules folder.
+Just copy the plugin_sparkpost.py file into your application's modules folder.

 ## Usage